ohir/oconf-std/README.md

          xy +. '+.  // disambiguate +. of the value then append next.

+    If pragmas are chained, the 'disa or |guard pragmas MUST always come first and any 'meta' block MUST come last.

   GROUP items for common pragma.

-    GROUP opens with a VALUE of a single parenthesis character.
+    GROUP opens with a VALUE of single parenthesis character.
     It closes over a block of ITEMs but it does not change its depth (so GROUP can not be a part of the path.)

-    Pragmas +, type and metas can be set on a GROUP opening and these then applly to EACH of grouped ITEMs.
+    Pragmas join, type, newline, backtick and meta can be set on a GROUP opening and these then applly to EACH of grouped ITEMs.
 Pragmas from the GROUP and a line are joined.

         : ( ^+.                     // group multiline text
           : line 1                  // ^+. implicit